torrejonv/teranode/devops_roadmap.md

 ### Infrastructure
 This will be the kubernetes cluster that will run the teranode microservices.
 We will not be responsible for the underlying infrastructure management for the public.
 People have their weird and specific ways of running kubernetes.
 Let them figure that out.

 For us internally, we will be using a collection of **private** terraform modules to manage the underlying infrastructure.
-You can find these modules in the ubsv-infra.
+You can find these modules in the teranode-infra.
 The code will be structured in a way to allow fast iteration of multiple environments in multiple regions.

 ### Teranode Microservices
 #### What's a Kubernetes Operator?